LiamTyler/Photoshop/doc/iter2_designdocument.md

 }
 ```

-As seen in the implementation, pixel-independent filters loop through each pixel in the image, and create the new corresponding pixel by performing the ApplyToColor method for each color.
+As seen in the implementation, pixel-independent filters loop through each pixel in the image and create the new corresponding pixel by performing the ApplyToColor method for each color.
 Each subclass of SimpleFilter implements that function as needed to return the appropriate value of the color requested.

 ### 1.2 Design Justification

 The design above was created with an emphasis on the following goals: extensibility, understandability, and modularity.
 We believe that while the design may not be the best, it does a good job at meeting those goals.
 This section describes the advantages and disadvantages to our design, and proposes a couple alternatives.

-The first design we actually used to implement most of the project initially was just having the 2D array for the kernal object be a part of the KernalFilter class.
+The first design we actually used to implement most of the project initially involved having the 2D array for the kernal object be a part of the KernalFilter class.
 That way there was no need to have another class for each and every KernalFilter created.
 We quickly found however, that it was not easy to understand.
-Figure 10 depicts the declaration for the KernalFilter class we used to have.
+Figure 10 depicts the declaration for the KernalFilter class we had previously.

 ###### Figure 10: Alternative declaration for the KernalFiter class we initially used.
 ```C++